j-nagar/recipes-and-ratings-analysis/README.md

     - `protein_to_fat_ratio`: This feature captures the ratio of protein to fat content in a recipe.
 This is a good engineered feature since fat contains more calories per gram (9 cal/g) compared to protein (4 cal/g).
 Therefore, a higher protein-to-fat ratio often correlates with a lower overall calorie density,  helping to predict calorie content more accurately.

     - `carbs_to_fat_ratio`: This feature captures the ratio of carbohydrates to fat content in a recipe.
 This is a good engineered feature since fat contains more calories per gram (9 cal/g) compared to carbohydrates (4 cal/g).
 Therefore, a higher carbohydrates-to-fat ratio often correlates with a lower overall calorie density, helping to predict calorie content more accurately.

-    -`log_sugar` The log transformation addresses skewness in sugar distribution, making relationships between sugar and calorie content more linear and manageable for regression.
+    - `log_sugar` The log transformation addresses skewness in sugar distribution, making relationships between sugar and calorie content more linear and manageable for regression.

+These features likely improve model performance as they help to capture more complex relationships between macronutrient compositions and the target variable.

 3. **Response Variable**:
    - `calories`: Calorie content, the response variable, measured as a continuous quantitative value.

+### Preprocessing
+- FunctionTransformer: Custom function compute_ratios_log is used to compute additional features: Protein to Fat Ratio, Carbs to Fat Ratio: , Log Sugar:

+- PolynomialFeatures: Applied with degree=2 and interaction_only=True to generate interaction terms among input features.
+This captures the combined effects of features, enabling the model to learn more complex patterns.
+Scaling:

+- StandardScaler: Standardizes features by removing the mean and scaling to unit variance.
+Essential for ensuring that features contribute equally in the Lasso regression model.

 ### Modeling Algorithim
+- Lasso Regression: used to simplify models by L1 regularization, effectively performing feature selection and managing multicollinearity.
+   - Lasso can perform feature selection by driving some coefficients to zero, which simplifies the model.
+   - It helps with datasets where features are highly correlated, slightly reducing variance in model prediction.

 ### Best Hyperparameters
 Through GridSearchCV, the optimal hyperparameter configuration was found to be: